 This page is for tekkies who enjoy good food and drink, and good doesn’t always mean expensive.
-I know my UK friend John Howland is an epicure, as well as Bob Buttafuso, relic hunter from Virginia and both have recipes herein.
+I know my UK friend John Howland is an epicure, as well as Bob Buttafuso, relic hunter from Virginia.
+Both have recipes below and will be sharing more in the days ahead.
 So, if you love to cook, grill, drink or just eat, don’t be shy.
 Send along your favorite recipes, stories, whatever, and if you have a photo to go along with them, all the better.
 For those of you who could care less, eat your Big Mac and leave us the hell alone….

 Tortellini, with Prosciutto and Peas

 - 1/4 cup water, reserved from cooking pasta